hlplab/hlpjekyll/research/statement/index.md

 expectations (Jaeger and Snider, 2013) or in response to _social relations or status of interlocutors_ (Weatherholtz et al., 2014).

+### Methodological advancement
-**Methodological advancement.** This includes introductions and reviews of advanced statistical methods (e.g., _Generalized Linear Mixed Models_, Jaeger, 2008) and their application to typology, which typically provides hierarchically organized data (Jaeger et al., 2011,
+This includes introductions and reviews of advanced statistical methods (e.g., _Generalized Linear Mixed Models_, Jaeger, 2008) and their application to typology, which typically provides hierarchically organized data (Jaeger et al., 2011,